 4. Discuss, apply, and advise on methods, techniques and tools for information modelling, management, and security.
 4.4.1 Recognise the basic principles of computer data representation and organisation.
 4.5.1 Explain and deploy the principles of database design and usage.
 4.5.2 Describe the principles of information security.
 4.7.1 Systematically apply software engineering tools for designing and creating appropriate software systems.
 4.7.2 Advise on the organisational responsibilities of information management.
-5. Work independently and as a team, demonstrating time-management, organisational, and leadership skills.
+5. Ability to work independently and as part of a team on large-scale practical applications in a professional environment, demonstrating time-management, communication, and organisational skills.
 5.4.1 Complete and manage the delivery of multiple pieces of individual and team-based work.
-5.5.1 Put into practice industry- standard team working principles and methodologies.
-5.7.1 Lead, plan and deliver a large-scale individual project.
+5.4.2 Complete a small team-based project.
+5.5.1 Understand and put into practice industry-standard team working principles and methodologies.
+5.6.1 Work in a professional computer science environment, independently and in communication with a team and the wider organisation, completing tasks required to a high level.
+5.7.1 Plan and deliver a large-scale individual project.
 6. Develop new skills independently and apply them creatively.
 6.4.1 Deliver a medium-sized group project incorporating elements of self-learning.
 6.5.1 Deliver a large group project incorporating elements of self-learning.
 6.7.1 Deliver a large individual cutting-edge project incorporating elements of self-learning and innovation.
 7. Explain, apply knowledge of, and critically analyse cutting-edge topics in computer science.
 7.6.1 Explain and apply knowledge of topics of cutting-edge computer-science.
 7.7.1 Explain, apply knowledge of, and critically analyse key topics of advanced computer-science.
-8. Discuss and advise on the professional, commercial, moral, and ethical aspects of computer-based systems.
+8. Discuss and advise on the professional, commercial, moral, and ethical aspects of computerbased systems.
 8.4.1 Follow codes of conduct in informal team-based environments.
 8.4.2 Recognise the wider societal context of software systems and the developer responsibilities.
 8.5.1 Follow codes of conduct in professional team-based environments.
 8.5.2 Develop code to meet external and commercial, rather than self-driven, requirements.
 8.7.1 Advise on the societal and professional impact of a largescale software product. g.
 A broad understanding of and the ability to apply the principles of key topics in software engineering.
 9.5.1 Be able to work as part of a professional team to deliver a large-scale product for a realistic client.
-9.5.1 Develop and apply a deep understanding of computer security issues.
 9.6.1 A broad, deep understanding of and the ability to apply principles in user interface design.
-9.6.2 A broad, deep understanding of and the ability to apply knowledge in several advanced areas of software engineering.
-9.7.1 Evaluate and understand cutting-edge topics in software engineering and be able to apply the principles creatively as part of an advanced team project.
+9.6.2 A broad, deep understanding of and the ability to apply 9.7.1 Evaluate and understand cutting-edge topics in software engineering and be able to apply the principles creatively as part of an advanced team project.